escuccim/mammography-models/Report.md

 2. Dataset 8 consisted of 40,559 images.
 This dataset used the extraction method 1 described below to provide greater context for each ROI.
 This dataset was created for the purpose of classifying the ROIs by their type and pathology.
 3. Dataset 9 consisted of 43,739 images.
 The previous datasets had used zoomed images of the ROIs, which was problematic as it required the ROI to be pre-identified and isolated.
 This dataset was created using extraction method 2 described below.

-As Dataset 9 was the only dataset that did not resize the images based on the size of the ROI we felt that it would best train a network which could be used to predict unaugmented scans, and thus we focused on it for our results.
+As Dataset 9 was the only dataset that did not resize the images based on the size of the ROI we felt that it introduced the least amount of artificial manipulation into the data and after it was created we focused on training with this dataset.

-### ROI Extraction Methods for CBIS-DDSM Images
+#### ROI Extraction Methods for CBIS-DDSM Images
 The CBIS-DDSM scans were of relatively large size, with a mean height of 5295 pixels and a mean width of 3131 pixels.
 Masks highlighting the ROIs were provided.
 The masks were used to define a square which completely enclosed the ROI.
 Some padding was added to the bounding box to provide context and then the ROIs were extracted at 598x598 and then resized down to 299x299 so they could be input into the ConvNet.

 The ROIs had a mean size of 450 pixels and a standard deviation of 396.
-As Inception v4 accepts 299x299 images as input, 598x598 was used as our target size because it was double the image size and also was just large enough that the majority of the ROIs could fit into it.
+We designed our ConvNets to accept 299x299 images as input.
+To simplify the creation of the images, we extracted each ROI to a 598x598 tile, which was then sized down by half on each dimension to 299x299.
+598x598 was just large enough that the majority of the ROIs could fit into it.

 To increase the size of the training data, each ROI was extracted multiple times using the methodologies described below.
 The size and variety of the data was also increased by randomly horizontally flipping each tile, randomly vertically flipping each tile, randomly rotating each tile, and by randomly positioning each ROI within the tile.

-#### ROI Extraction Method 1
+##### ROI Extraction Method 1
 The analysis of the UCI data indicated that the edges of an abnormality were important as to determining its pathology and type, and this was confirmed by a radiologist.
-Levy et al [1] also report that the inclusion of context was an important contributor to the accuracy of the classification.
+Levy et al [1] also report that the inclusion of context was an important factor for multi-class accuracy.

 To provide maximum context, each ROI was extracted in multiple ways:

 1. The ROI was extracted at 598x598 at its original size.
 	.
 The entire ROI was resized to 598x598, with padding to provide context.
-	.	f the ROI had the size of one dimension more than 1.5 times the other dimension it was extracted as two tiles centered in the center of each half of the ROI along it's largest dimension.
+	.
+If the ROI had the size of one dimension more than 1.5 times the other dimension it was extracted as two tiles centered in the center of each half of the ROI along it's largest dimension.

-#### ROI Extraction Method 2
+##### ROI Extraction Method 2
-The previous datasets relied on having the ROIs pre-identified and the ROI was then zoomed to fit our target size and cropped.
-While this provided very good, clear images of each ROI, the fact that each image was resized based on the size of the ROI made the dataset too artificial to be used to train a model which could take raw scans as input.
-This method was designed to counter that by not resizing the ROIs at all.
+Method 1 relied on the size of the ROI to determine how to extract it, which requires having the ROI pre-identified.
+While this provided very clear images of each abnormality, the use of the size of the ROI to extract it introduced an element of artificiality into the data which made it not generalize well to classifying raw scans.
+This method was designed to eliminate that artificiality by never resizing the images, and just extracting the ROI using its center.

-For this method each ROI was extracted, at it's actual size, with padding depending on it's size, and then the resulting image was randomly cropped:
+The size of the ROI was only used to determine how much padding to add to the bounding box before extraction.
+If the ROI was smaller than the 598x598 target we added more padding to provide greater variety when taking the random crops.
+If the ROI was larger than 598x598 this was not necessary.

 1. If the ROI was smaller than a 598x598 tile it was extracted with 20% padding on either side.
 2. If the ROI was larger than a 598x598 tile it was extracted with 5% padding.
 3. Each ROI was then randomly cropped three times using random flipping and rotation.

 #### Normal Images
 The normal scans from the DDSM dataset did not have ROIs so were processed differently.
-As these images had not been pre-processed they contained artifacts such as white borders, overlay text, and white patches of pixels used to cover up identifying personal information.
+As these images had not been pre-processed as had the CBIS-DDSM images they contained artifacts such as white borders, overlay text, and white patches of pixels used to cover up identifying personal information.
 Each image was trimmed by 7% on each side to remove the white borders.

 To keep the normal images as similar to the CBIS-DDSM images, different pre-processing was done for each dataset created.
 As datasets 6 and 8 resized the images based on the ROI size, to create the DDSM images for these datasets, each image was randomly sized down by a random factor between 1.8 and 3.2, then segmented into 299x299 tiles with a variable stride between 150 and 200.
 Each tile was then randomly rotated and flipped.

-For dataset 9, each DDSM image was cut into 598x598 tiles with the size unchanged, and then the tiles were sized down to 299x299.
+For dataset 9, each DDSM image was cut into 598x598 tiles without being resized.
+The tiles were then each resized down to 299x299.

 To avoid the inclusion of images which contained the aforementioned artifacts or which consisted largely of black background, each tile was then added to the dataset only if it met upper and lower thresholds on mean and variance.
-These thresholds were determined by random sampling of tiles and set to exclude tiles which contained large chunks of white pixels or were mostly black.
+The thresholds were selected by randomly sampling tiles and adjusted until most of the useless tiles were not included.

 #### MIAS Images
 As the MIAS images come from a completely different distribution than the DDSM images, we felt they could provide a good assessment of how well the models would generalize.
 For this reason we created a supplementary test dataset consisting of the 330 MIAS images.

 The MIAS images were a uniform size of 1024x1024, with each scan sized to a height of 1024 and then horizontally padded with black on both sides.
 To get these images to the same scale as the DDSM images we increased their size by 2.58, which brought them to half the mean height of the DDSM images.
 The ROIs were then extract using the same methods used for the CBIS-DDSM images except the ROIs were extracted directly at 299x299 rather than being extracted at 598x598 and then sized down by half.

-### Data Balance
+#### Data Balance
 In reality, only about 10% of mammograms are abnormal.
 In order to maximize recall, we weighted our dataset more heavily towards abnormal scans, with the balance at 83% normal and 17% abnormal.

 The CBIS-DDSM dataset was already divided into training and test data, at 80% training and 20% test.
 As each ROI was extracted to multiple images, in order to prevent different images of the same ROIs from appearing in both the training and holdout datasets we kept this division.
 The test dataset was divided evenly, in order, between holdout and test data, which ensures that no more than one image of one ROI would appear in both datasets.

 The normal images had no overlap, so were shuffled and divided among the training, test and validation data.
 The final divisions were 80% training, 10% test and 10% validation.
 It would have been preferable to have large validation and test datasets, but we felt that it was easier to use the existing divisions and be sure that there was no overlap.

-### Labels
+#### Labels
 In the CBIS-DDSM dataset the scans are grouped into the following categories:
 1. Normal
 	.
 Benign Calcification